 The Compensation Committee, with the assistance of F.W.
 Cook, revised the LTI program in 2020 to introduce PSUs as part of the overall award mix.
 The Compensation Committee believes that the move to include PSUs as part of the LTI pay mix continues to align the NEO's compensation with long-term growth and objectives.
-Solely with respect to 2020 and as a one-time transition, the Compensation Committee determined that the March 2020 LTI grants to our NEOs would be split among stock options (30% weighting), time-vested RSUs (30% weighting) and PSUs (40% weighting).
-The PSUs granted under the 2011 Omnibus Incentive Plan in March 2020 contained three different performance measurements: (i) the first tranche was eligible to be earned based on adjusted diluted EPS during 2020 ("first tranche"); (ii) the second tranche is eligible to be earned based on two-year cumulative adjusted diluted EPS from 2020 through 2022 ("third tranche").
+With respect to 2021, the Compensation Committee determined that the March 2021 LTI grants to our NEOs would be split among time-vested stock options (25% weighting), time-vested RSUs (25% weighting) and PSUs (50% weighting).

+Following the Compensation Committee's introduction of PSUs as part of the overall award mix in 2020, 2021 introduced the first grants of PSUs that cliff vest over a single three-year performance period based on performance achievement versus the pre-established performance goal for the three-year performance period, subject to continued service during the period.
+The Compensation Committee believes that the move to a three-year performance period for grants of PSUs continues to align the NEOs' compensation with long-term growth and objectives at the forefront.
+Specifically, the 2021 grants of PSUs are eligible to be earned based on three-year cumulative adjusted diluted EPS from fiscal year 2021 through fiscal year 2023.
 The number of PSUs that may be earned range from 0% to 200% of target versus the pre-established performance goals, with threshold, target and maximum performance levels earning 50%, 100% and 200% of target PSUs, respectively, as set forth in the table below.